Links to information from authorities about the coronavirus/covid-19 in 25 other languages can be found on folkhalsomyndigheten.se .

 Visiting Sweden during the covid-19 pandemic

 The covid-19 pandemic affects travelling, accomodation, and other activities in Sweden.
-Here we have compiled information from the authorities about restrictions and prohibitions you need to be aware about if planning a stay in Sweden this summer.
+Here we have compiled information from the authorities about restrictions and prohibitions you need to be aware about if planning a stay in Sweden.

 Films in other languages

 08 123 680 00 - for general questions in languages as specified below